k0s/toolbox/README.txt

 * code snippets
 * webapps

-An index item will always have
+A tool will always have

 * a *name* that uniquely identifies the tool
 * a text *description* of the tool
 * a canonical *URL* where you can find the tool

-An addition, classifiers may be added to tools, allowing tools to be organized by type and purpose.
+Tools can also have a 'usage' for what it applies to (e.g. 'bugzilla'), a 'type' for what type of tool it is (e.g. 'addon' or 'webapp'), 'authors' with the names and links of the authors, and 'languages' for what programming language the tool is written in.

 How to use Toolbox